Kostant relation in filtered randomized benchmarking for passive bosonic devices: Background

 \subsection{Kostant relation: immanants and zero-weight states}

 This manuscript’s core contribution requires discussing immanants and D-functions.
-The discussion begins by introducing Gelfand-Tsetlin (GT) patterns, which help assign unique quantum numbers to the states in \(\lambda\).
+The discussion begins by introducing \gls{gt} patterns, which help assign unique quantum numbers to the states in \(\lambda\).
 The next section connects these patterns to the Fock basis.
 Several quantities required for Kostant’s relation are then calculated.
 Subsequently, the text reviews the definition of immanants, including the characters of the symmetric group.
 The manuscript concludes with an explanation of Kostant’s relation.

-Whereas the states of the Hilbert space \(\hilbert^{n}_m\) lie in the symmetric irrep \(\lambda\) of the unitary group, we make use of other irreps appearing in the tensor product of \(\lambda\) and \(\lambda^{*}\); that is, the dual of the irrep \(\lambda\).
-We use \(\lambda\) to denote the irrep associated with the unitary evolution in Eq.~\eqref{eq:action-on-state} and \(\mu\) to denote the irreps that appear in the decomposition of \(\lambda \otimes \lambda^{*}\).
-This clarification is important because \(\lambda\) is used as part of state and measurement labels, whereas \(\mu\) is part of the label of zero-weight states necessary for describing our filter.
+Whereas the states of the Hilbert space \(\hilbert^{n}_m\) lie in the symmetric irrep \(\lambda\) of the unitary group, we make use of other irreps appearing in the tensor product of \(\lambda\) and~\(\lambda^{*}\); that is, the dual of the irrep \(\lambda\).
+We use \(\lambda\) to denote the irrep associated with the unitary evolution in Eq.~\eqref{eq:action-on-state} and~\(\mu\) to denote the irreps that appear in the decomposition of~\(\lambda \otimes \lambda^{*}\).
+This clarification is important because \(\lambda\) is used as part of state and measurement labels, whereas~\(\mu\) is part of the label of zero-weight states necessary for describing our filter.

-\fxnote{Related to R2C6} Input and output states of a configuration with \(n\) photons entering simultaneously into an \(m\)-port interferometer are labeled by Gelfand-Tsetlin patterns.
+Input and output states of a configuration with \(n\) photons entering simultaneously into an \(m\)-port interferometer are labeled by \gls{gt} patterns.
 The reason is that these patterns label the states for irreducible representations of the unitary group~\cite{raczka1986}.
 Therefore, due to the isomorphism mentioned in Eq.~\eqref{eq:iso}, we can also label the system's states using these patterns.
 Each pattern is an array with \(m\) rows, where each row has decreasing length:

 The first row is equal to \(\lambda\), introduced in Eq.~\eqref{eq:irrep-lambda-sym}, the integer partition labeling the irrep, and the remaining rows can be computed using the so-called betweenness condition: